Agenda

 Hear from the experts about the different financing options available to prospective home buyers and homeowners in rural North Carolina.
 Topics include products available for first-time home buyers, rehab assistance for homeowners and financing options for existing manufactured housing.

-Kelley Woodley, Area Director, US Department of Agriculture, Asheboro; Shirlene Alexander, Area Director, US Department of Agriculture, Henderson
+Rob Rusczak (moderator), Manager of Home Ownership Lending, NC Housing Finance Agency, Raleigh; Kelley Woodley, Area Director, US Department of Agriculture, Asheboro; Shirlene Alexander, Area Director, US Department of Agriculture, Henderson; Larry Sampson, Area Director, US Department of Agriculture, Lumberton

 The State of Disaster Recovery in North Carolina